 The Indonesia Snapper and Grouper Supply Chain Roundtable provides a platform since 2015 for seafood suppliers in destination markets to discuss matters of common interest and identify fisheries where improvements are required.
 The roundtable acts to catalyze, monitor progress, and support the successful implementation of fishery improvement projects (FIPs), especially in small scale fisheries, and discuss future partnership and cooperation opportunities for improvements of snapper and grouper fisheries, incl. traceability and quality beside sustainability, at national level.

 The T75 sector report for snapper and grouper details the state of the sector.
-Based on 2014 production data, 73,000 tonnes, or 8 percent of the global production, are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in early October 2017.
+Based on 2014 production data, 73,000 tonnes, or 8 percent of global production, are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in early October 2017.

-The Indonesia Snapper and GrouperSR is primarily comprised of US importers of Indonesian snapper and grouper, although one Indonesia-based supplier (who supplies to domestic retailers) recently joined the SR. Current participation is adequate to allow some forward progress, but in order to achieve the T75 goals for Indonesia, this SR must undergo extensive expansion to include more US-based importers, more Indonesia-based suppliers, and suppliers to other markets in Asia.
-Participants in the Indonesia Snapper and Grouper SR are currently scoping FIPs in the Java Sea, Aru Islands, and Sumbawa.
+The Indonesian Snapper and Grouper SR is primarily composed of US importers of Indonesian snapper and grouper, and one Indonesia-based supplier (which supplies to domestic retailers) that recently joined the SR. Current participation is adequate to allow some forward progress.
+However, in order to achieve the T75 goals for Indonesia, this SR must undergo extensive expansion to include more US-based importers, more Indonesia-based suppliers, and suppliers to other markets in Asia.
+Participants in the Indonesian Snapper and Grouper SR are currently scoping FIPs in the Java Sea, Aru Islands, and Sumbawa.

-Fisheries and/or FIPs Covered:
+Fisheries and/or FIPs covered: